 We have numerous structured educational activities.
-Fellows attend courses on statistics, research study design, bio-ethics, evidence-based medicine, pedagogical techniques and presentation skills.
+Fellows attend courses on statistics, research study design, bio-ethics, evidence-based medicine, pedagogical techniques, and presentation skills.
 In addition, there are many regular division and departmental conferences in which fellows are expected to participate.
-These include didactic lectures prepared for the fellows, monthly journal club, monthly journal watch, morbidity and mortality conference, quality improvement meetings, weekly clinical case conference and weekly cardiology and cardiothoracic surgery conference.
-The fellows are expected to actively participate in teaching pediatric residents and medical students—at bedside, in small group and large didactic sessions.
+These include didactic lectures prepared for the fellows, monthly journal club, monthly journal watch, morbidity and mortality conference, quality improvement meetings, weekly clinical case conference, and weekly cardiology and cardiothoracic surgery conference.
+The fellows are expected to actively participate in teaching pediatric residents and medical students at the bedside, in small group and large didactic sessions.

 Mission

 The Fellowship Program's mission is to prepare trainees for careers in academic Pediatric Critical Care Medicine.
-We accomplish this through rigorous clinical training in a 33-bed diverse clinical unit along with structured education in research design, methodology, statistics and evidence-based medicine.
-Our expectation is that our fellows will be prepared to succeed in any environment while also establishing a flourishing research
+We accomplish this through rigorous clinical training in a 26-bed diverse clinical unit along with structured education in research design, methodology, statistics, and evidence-based medicine.
+We expect that our fellows will be prepared to succeed in any environment while establishing in flourishing research.

 Overview

 We believe that a pediatric intensivist needs to have a strong clinical foundation for the diversity of illnesses he is expected to care for, in addition to a lifelong quest for knowledge and performance improvement.
 The field of pediatric critical care is evolving at a rapid pace; consequently, fellowship should only be the beginning of a lifelong learning process.
-Our training program encompasses a Level One Pediatric Trauma Center, a busy congenital heart surgery program with two full-time cardiothoracic surgeons, a Pediatric Burn Unit and a nationally recognized ECMO service.
-In addition, our Section directs the Rapid Response Team, the Code Blue Team, the Procedural Sedation Team, the high-fidelity Simulation Program and the Palliative Care service.
-We have more than 1,500 admissions per year in our 33-bed service, and we expect these numbers to grow over time.
+Our training program encompasses a Level One Pediatric Trauma Center, a Pediatric Burn Unit, and a nationally recognized ECMO service.
+In addition, our Section directs the Rapid Response Team, the Code Blue Team, the Procedural Sedation Team, the and high-fidelity Simulation Program.
+Our fellows get their CICU experience at CHOP currently.
+We have more than 4,000 admissions per year in our 26-bed service, and we expect these numbers to grow over time.

-The Critical Care service manages and directs the care of patients in the eight-bed Pediatric Intensive Care Unit, eight-bed Cardiac Intensive Care Unit, five-bed Burn Unit and the 12-bed Special Care Unit.
-The children are managed or co-managed by the pediatric intensivists and nurse practitioners in a collaborative fashion with other pediatric subspecialists and surgical services.
+The Critical Care service manages and directs the care of patients in the unit.
+The children are managed or co-managed by the pediatric intensivists and nurse practitioners collaboratively with other pediatric subspecialists and surgical services.
 We have attending pediatric intensivists in-house 24/7 who direct the care of these patients.
-Highly dedicated, experienced and specialized nurses provide care to these patients with the assistance of a team of respiratory therapists, social workers, child life, occupational and physical therapists.
+Highly dedicated, experienced, and specialized nurses provide care to these patients with the assistance of a team of respiratory therapists, social workers, child life, occupational and physical therapists.

-The Section has 10 full-time faculty members and seven nurse practitioners.
+The Section has seven full-time faculty members and eight nurse practitioners.

 Research Opportunities